5-Fluorowillardiine

 5-Fluorowillardiine is a selective agonist for the AMPA receptor, with only limited effects at the kainate receptor.
 It is an excitotoxic neurotoxin when used in vivo and so is rarely used in intact animals, but it is widely used to selectively stimulate AMPA receptors in vitro.

 It is structurally similar to the compound willardiine, which is also an agonist for the AMPA and kainate receptors.
 Willardiine occurs naturally in Mariosousa willardiana and Acacia sensu lato.

-The name is unusual as it has two successive i's.
-This is not a typo.

 Toxicity

 (S)-5-Fluorowillardiine activity has been studied in vitro in a variety of neural tissues.
-In mouse embryo hippocampal neurons, it was found to desensitize AMPA/kainate receptors with an EC50 of 1.5 μM – 7 times more potent than racemic AMPA (EC50 of 11 μM).
-In another study, (S)-5-Fluorowillardiine showed biphasic dose-dependent neurotoxicity in cultural rodent cortical neurons, with EC50 values of 0.70 and 170 μM.
+In mouse embryo hippocampal neurons, it was found to desensitize AMPA/kainate receptors with an EC_{50} of 1.5 μM – 7 times more potent than racemic AMPA (EC_{50} of 11 μM).
+In another study, (S)-5-fluorowillardiine showed biphasic dose-dependent neurotoxicity in cultural rodent cortical neurons, with EC_{50} values of 0.70 and 170 μM.

-While in vivo research is sparse, a study in 5-day-old mice injected with the closely related AMPA/kainate agonist (S)-5-Bromowillardiine showed cortical and white matter damage.
+While in vivo research is sparse, a study in 5-day-old mice injected with the closely related AMPA/kainate agonist (S)-5-bromowillardiine showed cortical and white matter damage.
 AMPA antagonists reduced the extent of the damage in a dose-dependent fashion.